Okmeque1/software/PythonSoft/COMPTEST.md

 ENCRYPTER-DECRYPTER.PY - X FAIL - Does not open(UnicodeError)

-FACT.PY - � SOFTFAIL - Program runs but the program itself is broken
+FACT.PY - ≈ SOFTFAIL - Program runs but the program itself is broken

-FIGURE.PY - v PASS
+FIGURE.PY - √ PASS

-FILE MANAGER.PY - � SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0
+FILE MANAGER.PY - ≈ SOFTFAIL - Would work if you somehow get tkinter working on Python 2.7.0.0

-iCMD.PY - v PASS
+iCMD.PY - √ PASS

-iCMD-Lite.PY - v PASS
+iCMD-Lite.PY - √ PASS

 PWD.PY - X FAIL - Does not open(UnicodeError)